Jeromephilip/rl-learning/Assignment 2.md

 ### Description

-Expected SARSA is a hybrid between SARSA and Q-Learning.
-Instead of using the sampled action from the next state, it uses the expected value under the current policy.
-This results in lower variance and more stable learning.
+Expected SARSA updates $Q(s, a)$ using the expected value over all possible next actions under the current policy.
+After observing state $s'$ and the reward $r$, the algorithm computes the weighted average of $Q(s', a')$ for all $a'$ using the policy's action probabilities, and uses this expected value in the update.

 ### Mathematical Formulation